UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-papagaji/README.md

 - vrabec.py - extracts the Excel data for a given time period
 - rouge.py - calculates the score metrics for generated reports
 - prompts_and_responses.py - generates predicted reports for reference reports in data/chosen_txts/, using relevant data.
 Results are written in data/results_txt/
-- ft.py - TODO: will include the implementation of fine-tuning

 Fine-tuning related code
 - prepare_txt_files_ft.py - converts all reference files from the year 2024 into .txt format.